 - Information about our plan.
 This includes, for example, information about the plan's financial condition.
-It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - For a list of the providers and pharmacies in the plan's network, see the Provider Directory. - For more detailed information about our providers or pharmacies, you can call Customer Relations (phone numbers are printed on the back cover of this booklet) or visit our website at thpmp.org/sco. - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - To get the details on your Part D prescription drug coverage, see Chapters 5 and 6 of this booklet plus the plan's List of Covered Drugs (Formulary).
-These chapters, together with the List of Covered Drugs (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs. - If you have questions about the rules or restrictions, please call Customer Relations (phone numbers are printed on the back cover of this booklet). - Information about why something is not covered and what you can do about it. - If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
-You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy.
+It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - o For a list of the providers in the plan's network, see the Provider Directory. - o For a list of the pharmacies in the plan's network, see the Provider Directory.

+For more detailed information about our providers or pharmacies, you can call Customer Relations (phone numbers are printed on the back cover of this booklet) or visit our website at thpmp.org/sco-member.

+• Information about your coverage and the rules you must follow when using your coverage.

+- In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - o To get the details on your Part D prescription drug coverage, see Chapter 5 of this booklet plus the plan's List of Covered Drugs (Formulary).
+These chapters, together with the List of Covered Drugs (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs. - o If you have questions about the rules or restrictions, please call Customer Relations (phone numbers are printed on the back cover of this booklet).

+• Information about why something is not covered and what you can do about it.

-- If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
+- o If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
+You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy. - o If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
 You can ask us to change the decision by making an appeal.
 For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 8 of this booklet.
 It gives you the details about how to make an appeal if you want us to change our decision.
 (Chapter 8 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 6 of this booklet.

-Section 1.6 We must support your right to make decisions about your care
+Section 1.7 We must support your right to make decisions about your care